Abu Bakr as-Siddiq

 When he was praised by people he would pray to Allah saying:"Beware of pride because you will be returning to the earth and your body will be eaten up by the worms."

 One day he called `Umar and counseled him till `Umar cried.
-Abu Bakr told him:"O Allah, You know me better than I know myself, and I know myself better than these people who praise me.
+Abu Bakr"O Allah, You know me better than I know myself, and I know myself better than these people who praise me.
 Make me better than what they think of me, and forgive those sins of mine of which they have no knowledge, and do not hold me responsible for what they say."

 "If you expect the blessings of God be kind to His people."